Belonging to the Greek alphabet, the symbols mu(μ) and nu(ν) are frequently used in mathematics and physics.

 Non-italic mu symbol in text mode

-In the example above you can see the output of the \mu
+In above example, you can see output of \mu

 command is shown in italic font.